Iokete/setup-script/README.md

 # setup-script
-Simple script to setup some tools
+Simple bash script to setup nvim, lsd, batcat, pwntools, gdb pwndbg and some wallpapers.